Damages Desktops

 Upon their entrance into the Ballroom, all guests present fell into silence, their eyes eagerly turned to the appearance of their hosts.
 Before the Darcys' entrance, their minds had already established that this second wedding for the Countess of Saffron Walden was quite clearly a love match, making all but those who knew the couple the most wonder now what the first had been like, and speculate on how long they had been in love before the announcement of the engagement.

 Around them the guests observed them, their minds busily attempting to calculate what vast amounts of fortunes were now combined.
 If Saffron Walden was said to be one of the richest earldoms, then so was Mr Darcy said to be one of the richest men in the kingdom.
-Apart, both of them could have been a very eligible prize for anyone, but together the match was even more powerful.
+Apart, both of them could have been a very eligible prize for anyone, but together the fortune that would be bestowed upon any children from their union was even more powerful.

 Already some were contemplating the worth of the next generation, trying to puzzle out if any of their families could ever hope to connect themselves so rich an alliance.
-As for those that were not altogether inclined towards monetary value, they watched closely the faces of the bride and groom, imagining how long their love had existed between them, what the real character of the late Earl had been like, and how even more dashing the title made the master of Pemberley now.
+As for those who were not altogether inclined towards monetary value, they watched closely the faces of the bride and groom, speculating with their creative eye how long the love which was so clearly divined from their manners and expressions, had existed between them, what the real character of the late Earl had been like, and how even more dashing the addition of a title made the master of Pemberley now.

 By one of the balconies nearby, stood a woman who was undecided about whether to be angry or content with this current situation.
 Lady Catherine de Bourgh had always entertained high hopes that her daughter would marry her nephew Darcy, and that together they would unite the two powerful estates of Rosings and Pemberley.
 Learning of his engagement had, understandably, given her much shock and pause for thought.

-As for the remaining daughters of the Bennet family, their reactions to the match were equally just as different.
+The reactions to the match of the remaining daughters of the Bennet family were just as different.
 Mary stood silently, refusing every request she received to dance, wondering when her mother would finally become reconciled to her wish to receive the veil.
-Kitty observed her sister and new brother in law with some wistfulness, hoping that, one day, she would be just as blessed as Elizabeth, and have a husband that loved her as much as Darcy evidently adored her sister.
+Kitty observed her sister and new brother in law with some wistfulness, hoping that, one day, she would be just as blessed as Elizabeth, and have a husband who loved her as much as Darcy evidently adored her sister.

-Darcy swept them out into the balmy night air, the velvet and damask curtains closing behind them, giving them privacy albeit somewhat brief.
+Darcy swept them out into the balmy night air, the curtains closing behind them, giving them a privacy albeit somewhat brief, for their duties as host and hostess forbade them from seeking to linger in such a state, however much their hearts and minds might desire it.
 Smiling, he took her other hand and led her to the railing before them.

-"A year ago today," he began, his voice seeming to Elizabeth a tender caress, while his hands worked an equal enchantment upon her gloved arms.
+"Four years ago today," he began speaking, his mouth by her ear, his voice seeming to Elizabeth a tender caress, while his hands worked an equal enchantment upon her gloved arms.
 "I was standing here, without any idea of the happiness that awaited me.
 If someone had told me what lay before me, I would never have believed them.
 For I could never have imagined such contentment was to come."
 He turned to face her, drawing into his arms.
 "Thank you, Elizabeth, for giving me everything I could ever have hoped and dreamed for, and more."

 "If someone had told me then what awaited me, I would never have believed them.
-I did not think I could ever be that fortunate."
+I did not think that I could ever be that fortunate."
 She blinked away her tears, taking a deep breath, before finishing her sentiments.
 "Thank you, Fitzwilliam, for teaching me to believe in love again, and to know that it existed for myself, as well as others.
-Thank you for making me feel safe once more, and for appreciating my true self, and not the character I had put to the fore to endure the Earl."
+Thank you for making me feel safe once more, and for appreciating my true self, and not the character I had put to forth in order to endure the Earl."

 Later, when the day had long since turned into the next, and the ball had drawn to a close, with all its guests ensconced in their rooms, the Darcys moved once more to the bedchamber of the mistress of the house.